nv-morpheus/MRC/docs/quickstart/README.md

 To get started with the QSG, it is necessary to get the required SRF components before running any of the examples.
 The QSG supports two methods for getting the SRF components:

-1. Installing via Conda
+### Installing via Conda [preferred method]
-   1. Installing via Conda is the easiest method for getting the SRF components and supports both the Python and C++ bindings
+Installing via Conda is the easiest method for getting the SRF components and supports both the Python and C++ bindings.
-   2. To install SRF via Conda run:
       ```bash
       # Change directory to the quickstart root
       cd ${SRF_HOME}/docs/quickstart/